Is Disney World closing due to Hurricane Ian?

 ORLANDO, Fla.
 (WFLA) — As Hurricane Ian zeroes in on the Tampa Bay area in Florida, those with plans to visit Disney World may be confused about where their reservations/tickets currently stand.
-Here’s what we know as of Tuesday afternoon.
+Here’s what we know.

-Monday night, Walt Disney World said its Magic Kingdom, Hollywood Studios, Animal Kingdom and EPCOT parks would remain open.
-Disney’s Typhoon Lagoon, Winter Summerland Miniature Golf and Fantasia Miniature Golf attractions will temporarily close Wednesday and Thursday.

-As of Tuesday afternoon, Walt Disney World says some of its hotels will close temporarily.
+Disney Parks said Tuesday afternoon that based on current projections, its theme and water parks will be closed Wednesday, Sept.
+28 and Thursday, Sept.
+29. Disney Springs will close Wednesday and remain closed likely until Friday.

 Closing Wednesday through Friday are Disney’s Fort Wilderness Resort & Campground, Copper Creek Cabins at Disney’s Wilderness Lodge, Treehouse Villas at Disney’s Saratoga Springs Resort & Spa and the Bungalows at Disney’s Polynesian Village Resort.